Quick: What do Superman, Bart Starr, and every character Arnold Schwarzenegger played in the 1980s have in common?

 And while that might seem reasonably obvious—the bigger the guy, the more likely he's a physically dominant presence—it also reveals inherent human biases when it comes to electing leaders or even picking a mate.

 "Understanding what influences dominance perceptions is important since a dominant appearance in male faces is associated with a variety of social outcomes, ranging from high rank attainment of cadets in the military to high levels of sexual activity in teenage boys," Carlota Batres, who led the study, said in a press release.

 It's also a defining factor in picking Hollywood's leading men—like, say, 36-year-old Chris Pratt, who stands a burly 6'1" and just so happens to be one of the top movie stars these days.
 Two other guys who land close to the mark: Channing Tatum (6'1", age 35) and Henry Cavill (6'1", age 32), who play Magic Mike and Superman, respectively.
-And consider this: The Avengers who do most of the powerhouse hand-to-hand fighting—Captain America and Thor—are played by taller actors (Chris Evans is 6'0" and Chris Hemsworth is 6'3"), while Iron Man tends toward ranged combat (Robert Downey Jr. is 5'9").
+And consider this: The Avengers who do most of the powerhouse hand-to-hand fighting—Captain America and Thor—are played by taller actors (Chris Evans is 6'0" and Chris Hemsworth is 6'3"), while Iron Man (Robert Downey, Jr., who's 5'9") tends toward ranged combat.
 Hulk is, well, Hulk.

 Here are five key tips to get that "dominant" physique: